portworx/px-docs/k8s-samples/existing-lighthouse/add-lighthouse-existing-cluster.md

           args:
              ["-k etcd://70.0.38.38:2379",
               "-c mycluster",
-              "",
-              "",
-              "-a -f",
-              "",
-              "",
-              "",
-              "",
-              "",
-              "-t token-97b7656a-7c86-11e7-a014-428db0678bce",
+              "-a", "-f",
+              "-t", "token-97b7656a-7c86-11e7-a014-428db0678bce",
               "-x", "kubernetes"]
           env:
            - name: API_SERVER
              value: http://70.0.38.38:30062
 ```

-### Update the daemonset so new pods will automatically use your lighthouse server
+Step 6: Update the daemonset so new pods will automatically use your lighthouse server

 ```
 kubectl update -f px-spec.yaml
 ```

-### Verify the daemonset has been updated.
-You should see the -t "token" and the API_SERVER fields populated
+Step 7: Verify the daemonset has been updated.
+You should see the `-t <token>` and the `API_SERVER` fields populated

 ```
 kubectl describe daemonset portworx -n kube-system
 ```

+example output:

 ```
 Pod Template: